KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 **What I want to show with this case:**

 - I can work with on-chain data using free public tools and extract meaningful conclusions.
 - I understand how DPRK-attributed hackers think and operate.
-Not the compliance checklist version, but the operational pattern: why they used liquid staking tokens
+Not the compliance checklist version, but the operational pattern
+- Why they used liquid staking tokens.
 - Why DEX was chosen over CEX, why THORChain and XMR appear at specific stages.
 - I can see the gaps.
 DEX has no Travel Rule obligation, no KYC, no SAR requirement and understand why that matters for the future of crypto AML.